sampsyo/home/_drafts/fpgaabstraction.md

 To let GPUs blossom into the data-parallel accelerators they are today, people had to reframe the concept of what a GPU takes as input.
 We used to think of a GPU taking in an exotic, intensely domain specific description of a visual effect.
 We unlocked their true potential by realizing that GPUs execute programs.
-This realization let GPUs evolve from targeting an *application* domain to a *computational* domain.
+This realization let GPUs evolve from targeting a single *application* domain to targeting an entire *computational* domain.
 I think we’re in the midst of a similar transition with computational FPGAs:

 <p class="showcase">